Chapter 11: Reproduction and sex

 For multicellular or colonial organisms, reproduction, unless occurring by fragmentation of an already existing colony/organism, requires a cell that will proliferate and form the colony/organism.
 In the familiar case of humans, that cell is the zygote.
-But in many organisms it is a haploid product of meiosis, generally called a spore, that has the developmental potential to proliferate and form a multicellular organism.
+But in many organisms it is a haploid cell produced by meiosis, generally called a spore, that has the developmental potential to proliferate and form a multicellular organism.
 And for all plants and many of the macroalgae, multicellular/colony development can proceed both from a zygote and from a haploid spore produced by meiosis.
-Such organisms will alternate between a haploid stage derived from the spore and a diploid stage derived from the zygote.
+Such organisms will have both a haploid stage, derived from the spore, and a diploid stage, derived from the zygote.

 The rest of this chapter will illustrate several examples of sex and reproduction, showing a diversity of patterns from several different groups.
 It is important to realize that for many of the larger groups (generally phyla) that we study, in particular for the macroalgae (green, red and brown algae), sex and reproduction are NOT consistent across the group, i.e. there is no single, standard pattern of sex and reproduction.
 In separate chapters we will consider groups that do show some consistency: with several of the fungal phyla (Chapter 12), with non-seed plants (Chapter 13), with seed plants (Chapters 14 and 15).